mgruszkiewicz/backblaze-operator/README.md

 **NOTE:** Run `make --help` for more information on all potential `make` targets

 More information can be found via the [Kubebuilder Documentation](https://book.kubebuilder.io/introduction.html)

+## Troubleshooting

+### Unable to create public buckets
+Before you will be able to create public bucket, you need to enter payment details in your Backblaze account (error: `Account has no payment history.
+Please make a payment before making a public bucket.`).

 ## License